nathan130200/ow-uprising-xmas/README.md

 You can use latest version of gamemode using official code in workshop **`DEPQR`**

 ## Description
-Santa's toy factory has invaded by some enenies units, your team is responsible for saving the factory and securing santa's sleigh.
+Santa's toy factory has invaded by some enemy units, your team is responsible for santa's sleigh and secure factory.

 ## Objectives
 - Infiltrate in town and unlock sleigh